NonchalantGarage/books-mind-expansion/README.md

 # Book Mind Expansion

-Book Mind Expansion is a project which required refactoring code fomr using a RESTful API model to using GraphQL and Apollo Server to take advantage of dynamic data requests.
+Book Mind Expansion is a project which required refactoring code from using a RESTful API model to using GraphQL and Apollo Server to take advantage of dynamic data requests.
 This app is built on the MERN stack with a React front end, MongoDB database, and Node.js/Express.js server and API.

 ## User Story